10 Best HVAC

 HVAC upkeep is important, but can be pricey.
 Luckily, homeowners can take steps to reduce wear and tear on their HVAC and lower future maintenance needs.

 • Change the position of your blinds seasonally.
-Leaving your blinds open during the winter helps warm your home with passive solar heating.
-Closing the blinds during the summer helps prevent the heat from getting inside.
-Doing both helps decrease the demand on your HVAC.
+Leaving your blinds open during the colder months helps warm your home with passive solar heating.
+Closing the blinds during the summer helps prevent the same heat from getting inside.
+Doing both helps decrease the demand on your HVAC system.

 ServiceCost